Skip to main content

 }

-The first two (with IDs 0 and 1) are the GPUs; the last (with ID 4294967295) is the CPU.
+The first two (with IDs 0 and 1) are the GPUs.
+The last one (with ID 4294967295) is the CPU.
 To select the second GPU with ID 1, use the following config:

 "smeshing": {